View across Nyungwe Forest Reserve from near the visitor centre at Uwinka.

 L'Hoest's Monkey in Nyungwe Forest Reserve

 Until 1997, some 15% of the country was included in National Parks and reserves.
-In that year, the largest National Park, Akagera was reduced to 40% of its original size and today, only 8% of Rwanda’s land area is assigned to wildlife.
-This includes National Parks, Hunting Reserves, Special Reserves and Forest Reserves KANYAMIBWA, S. (2001).
+In that year, the largest National Park, Akagera was reduced to 40% of its original size and today, only 8.9% of Rwanda’s land area are protected as national park, with the inclusion of the newest national park, Gishwati-Mukura in 2015.

 The Wildlife Conservation Society has been heavily involved in surveying Nyungwe Forest Reserve (PLUMTRE, A.J. et al 2002).
-This was proclaimed a National Park by the government of Rwanda in 2004.
-It covers an area of about 90,000 ha and is an IBA in which 275 bird species have been recorded.
+This was gazetted as a National Park by the government of Rwanda in 2005.
+It covers an area of about 101,000 ha and is an IBA in which 322 bird species have been recorded.
 It is one of the most important areas of forest for the conservation of montane birds in the region.

-Rwanda has ratified a number of international treaties including Biodiversity; CITES; Convention on Climate Change; and Desertification.
-Volcans National Park has been designated a Biosphere Reserve under UNESCO's Man and Biosphere Programme.
+Rwanda has ratified a number of international treaties including Biodiversity; RAMSAR; CITES; Convention on Migratory Species including the African-Eurasian Waterbird Agreement; Convention on Climate Change; and Desertification.
+Volcanoes National Park was designated a Biosphere Reserve under UNESCO's Man and Biosphere Programme in 1983.